Recurring Updated

 Public Works Committee

-12. City Council approved an agreement to buy a parking lot parcel at the southwest corner of Adams and 18th Streets from Wine Not, LLC; the motion was amended to correct the parcel number and clarify the seller pays title insurance.
+16. City Council approved an agreement to purchase a parking lot parcel at the southwest corner of Adams and 18th Streets from Wine Not, LLC.

 City Council